Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD

 bluesign®

-The independant bluesign® standard is the response to the dramatically increasing demand for textiles that are more sustainable and better for people, business and for the planet.
+The independent bluesign® standard is the response to the dramatically increasing demand for textiles that are more sustainable and better for people, businesses, and the planet.

 bluesign® System Partner

 In January 2013 Isbjörn of Sweden became bluesign®System Partner.
-As a bluesign®System Partner we recieve knowledge and help with our work to become even more environmentally friendly.
+As a bluesign®System Partner, we receive knowledge and help with our work to become even more environmentally friendly.

-It is an on-going progress to produce new materials which are better for the environment without loosing function and quality.
+It is ongoing progress to produce new materials which are better for the environment without losing function and quality.

-Today over 80% of our material are bluesign® certified with the goal to become even better.
+Today over 80% of our materials are bluesign® certified with the goal to become even better.

 The five principles of the bluesign® system

 What is the meaning of a sustainable textile business?
-It means to conserve valuable resources, to minimize environmental impact and to drive innovations.
+It means to conserve valuable resources, to minimize environmental impact, and to drive innovations.
 Industrial partners will in particular have to examine all their components and processes on the basis of clear principles.
-In this spirit the textile industry will be able to guarantee sustainability to both consumers and environment.
+In this spirit, the textile industry will be able to guarantee sustainability to both consumers and the environment.

 1. Resource productivity – sustainable use of energy and raw materials

-2. Consumer safety – responsibility to people and environment
+2. Consumer safety – responsibility to people and the environment

-Due to its holistic approach the bluesign® system meets highest requirements to provide consumers ecologically high-quality textiles as well as a clear conscience.
-During the complete production process chain only components and technologies are applied that have the lowest possible impact on human health and environment.
+Due to its holistic approach, the bluesign® system meets the highest requirements to provide consumers with ecologically high-quality textiles as well as a clear conscience.
+During the complete production process chain only components and technologies are applied that have the lowest possible impact on human health and the environment.
 As a result, proactive manufacturers are able to meet the requirements of their customers for sustainable and reliable products – even before legal obligations will force them to act.

 3. Water emission – improved protection of the natural circulation